-- A. Describe how your project will transform the non-motorized environment?
+- A. Describe how your project will transform the non-motorized environment.
 Address the potential for this project to support existing and planned housing, especially affordable housing.
 Applicants are encouraged to apply for the California Department of Housing and Community Development's (HCD) Prohousing Designation Program and to describe how local policies align with prohousing criteria.
 If housing is not an issue for the community, explain why it is not a concern.
-If applicable, include a discussion of the transformative nature of the non-infrastructure component.
+For combined I/NI projects, discuss how the non-infrastructure education/encouragement program will be transformative. - B. Describe how other new or proposed funded projects or policies in the vicinity of this project will contribute to the transformative nature of this project.

-- B. Describe how other new or proposed funded projects or policies in the vicinity of this project will attribute to the transformative nature of this project?
 As you address this question, consider project types (including the following):

 - Transit

 - Land Use

 - The overall non-motorized network

 - Local policies and/or ordinances